The Minneapolis police department’s failure to arrest the officers responsible threatens our most basic sense of justice

 In reality, any weapon or any use of physical force can cause death when misused.
 Police batons kill people.
 Tasers kill people.
 Chokeholds kill people.
 Kneeling on someone’s neck for eight minutes kills people.
 You don’t need to attend the police academy to know that if you obstruct someone’s airway they will eventually stop breathing, and if you cannot breathe you will die.

-Mike Freeman, the district attorney, is required by the laws of the state of Minnesota to charge the police officer who kneeled on Floyd’s neck with first-degree murder.
-Similarly, the officers
+Mike Freeman, the district attorney, is required by the laws of the state of

 who watched their fellow officer do it, failed to intervene and stopped other citizens from trying to save Floyd’s life should also be charged.